 If your dog has a lighter coloured face, uneducated passers-by may think your dog is wearing a muzzle.
 This is an unfortunate side effect, which can be frustrating to deal with.
 Prepare for sideways glances or strangers crossing the street to avoid your ‘dangerous dog’.

 There is a risk of neck injury to your dog if you’re complacent.
-Allowing him plenty of leash, only to have him hit the end of it at a full run and be jerked back can cause severe whiplash and unnecessary suffering.
+Allowing him plenty of leash, only to have him hit the end of it at a full run and be jerked back can cause whiplash.
 As with all tools, there are safe, sensible ways to use the Halti and irresponsible ways to use it.
 Simply ensure your dog is never allowed to jerk his head suddenly (especially at speed) and you’ll be no worse off than any other collar.

 In fact, the late Dr Sophia Yin, renowned veterinary behaviourist and accomplished dog trainer, claimed she had never seen a medically documented case of neck injury caused by a head collar, in contrast to endless cases of injuries induced by choke chain corrections and electronic collars (not to fault the products – invariably, they would have been used irresponsibly).